Specify the XCTest test environment in which GitLab CI will run

 To run on Rosetta2

-To test the Intel Mac version binary by running it on Rosetta2 on an Apple Silicon Mac, specify x86_64 for arch.
+To test the Intel Mac version binary by running it on Rosetta2 on an Apple Silicon Mac, set x86_64 as arch.

-When arm64 is specified on an Intel Mac
+In case when you specifiy arm64 on an Intel Mac

-If you specify arm64 for xcodebuild to run on an Intel Mac, an error will occur and you will be notified that the GitLab CI job has failed.
+If you set arm64 for xcodebuild to run on an Intel Mac, an error will ensue and signal that the GitLab CI job has failed.

 xcodebuild: error: Unable to find a destination matching the provided destination specifier: